BirdBrainTechnologies/Protocols/MicroBitProtocols.md

 ## <a name="sharedBLE"></a>BLE Protocol for Stand-Alone micro:bit

 #### Advertising Name:
 MBXXXXX (Where XXXXX is the last 5 characters of the mac address.
-The first two letters change to BB for Hummingbird Bit, HB or HM for Hummingbird Duo, and FN for Finch 2.0)
+The first two letters change to BB for Hummingbird Bit and FN for Finch 2.0)

 #### UUIDs:
 - Service UUID: 6E400001-B5A3-F393-E0A9-E50E24DCCA9E